-Selects the signal source used for the R8100 frequency counter and decode functions.
-When set to Internal the recovered audio or tones from a demodulated received signal are used as the signal source.
-The External setting directs an externally applied signal at the Meter In port to the R8100 frequency counter and decode circuits.
+This key selects the signal source used for the R8600 frequency counter and decode functions.
+When set to Internal, the recovered audio or tones from a demodulated received signal are used as the signal source.
+The External setting directs an externally-applied signal at the Meter In port to the R8600 frequency counter and decode circuits.